 Electronic Devices

 Use of electronic devices for academic purposes is welcome in this class.
 You may use your laptop or tablet to take notes during class but for no other activities.
 Do not use your phone during class.
-No video or audio recording devices will be allowed in class unless part of a disability accommodation.

 Email Policy